OWASP/QRLJacking/README.md

 ## What are the requirements to achieve a successful QRLJacking attack?
 QRLJacking attack consists of two sides:

-1. Server side: The server side script to serve and shape the final look to the victim.
+1. Server side: the server side script to serve and shape the final look to the victim.
 2. Client side: Cloning the QR and push it to the phishing page.

 ## Our example will be: WhatsApp Web Application!